 Additionally, regular sponge cake often includes leavening agents such as baking powder or baking soda, while angel food cake relies solely on the volume of whipped egg whites to provide lift.

-Is Angel Food Cake Healthier Than Cake?
+Is Angel Food Pineapple Cake Healthier than Regular Cake?

 Angel food cake is a type of cake that is light and airy from the whipped egg whites in the batter.
 As it doesn’t contain any egg yolks or butter, it is completely fat-free, which makes it a lower-calorie option compared to other cakes like pound cakes or cupcakes.
 This makes it a popular dessert with some diet communities like weight watchers and is referred to as pineapple angel food cake.